 When to rephrase, and when it's better not to.

 The techniques I pass on are simple and powerful.
-Seeing first hand how it works in Spanish can be a light bulb moment for some front line staff who hadn't realised that they could make things so much easier for those with English as an Additional Language.
+Seeing first hand how it works in Spanish can be a light bulb moment for some front line staff who hadn't realised that they could make things so much easier for clients who are learning English.
 To find out what an English Unlocked training session consists of, click here.